Rocket (The Smashing Pumpkins song): Release and reception

-A 7" vinyl record was released in the United Kingdom as part of the Siamese Singles box set, and on its own.
-Its B-side (not taken from the album) was a cover version of the Depeche Mode song "Never Let Me Down Again."
-The CD single was commercially released only in Australia and is considered a valuable rarity by fans of the band.
-Promo CD singles, with no B-side songs, were also released in the United States and Spain.
+A 7" vinyl record was released in the United Kingdom as part of the Siamese Singles box set, and also as a separate release.
+Its B-side was a cover version of the Depeche Mode song "Never Let Me Down Again."
 The song was recorded by request of bassist D'arcy Wretzky who is a long-time Depeche Mode fan.
 It was recorded at the BBC, perhaps in one take.
 It featured on the Depeche Mode tribute album For the Masses, as well as the soundtrack for the film Not Another Teen Movie.

 "Rocket" spent five weeks on the New Zealand Singles Chart, peaking at number 26.
-It also charted within the top 30 on the US Album Rock Tracks chart and the Canadian RPM Top Singles chart in 1994.
-On January 1, 1995, the single made its only appearance on the UK Singles Chart, debuting and peaking at number 89.
+It also charted within the top 30 on the US Main Rock Tracks chart and the Canadian RPM Top Singles chart in 1994.
+On January 7, 1995, the single made its only appearance on the UK Singles Chart, debuting and peaking at number 89.